zhanghuiying2319/iceLabel/README.rst

 .. image:: https://img.shields.io/badge/lang-zh--TW-green.svg
     :target: (https://github.com/jonatasemidio/multilanguage-readme-pattern/blob/master/README.pt-br.md

-LabelImg is a graphical image annotation tool.
+iceLabel is adapted from LabelImg.LabelImg is a graphical image annotation tool.

 It is written in Python and uses Qt for its graphical interface.